 As it turns out there are 144 areas!

 Now to be fair I did include the full length of trails like the blue blaze Shenipsit and the Airline and Hop River Linear Trails because you could go as far as you wanted on any of them.
-So just for a sense of completeness and to please any sticklers, if you reduce any of those above ten miles down to reasonable day hike, say five miles, we still end up with 325 miles.
+So just for a sense of completeness and to appease any sticklers, if you reduce any trail above ten miles down to reasonable day hike, say five miles, we still end up with 325 miles.

-Hundred of miles of trail through thousands of acres of forest and rolling hills and fields.
+That’s hundreds of miles of trail through thousands of acres of forest, rolling hills, and river valleys.
 Past glacial erratics and stonewalls, rocky ledges and mossy riverbanks.
 A dozen waterfalls and just as many overlooks.
 Sites of native american lore and colonial history.
 Areas preserved for their headwaters or scenic beauty or ownership by prominent families.

-Hiking is a narrow band of life between family, work, and the to-do list.
-It’s a nice activity on a sunny weekend afternoon.
-But, when you dig in and lay it all out in this way it shows this band isn’t so narrow at all.
+Hiking may be a narrow band of life between family, work, and the to-do list.
+It can be a nice outdoorsy activity on a sunny weekend afternoon.
+However, when you dig in and lay it all out in this way, it shows this band isn’t so narrow at all.
 In fact, it’s more like a rich vein offering a wealth of opportunity.
 Now get out and explore!